hypre-space/hypredrive/docs/usrman-src/input_structure.rst

     matrix.
 Available values are any non-negative floating point number.
 Default value is `0.25`.

-  - ``seq_amg_th`` - maximum size for agglomeration or redundant coarse grid solve.
-Smaller system are then solved with a sequential AMG.
-Available values are any non-negative integer.
-Default value is `0`.
+  - ``seq_amg_th`` - Maximum size for an agglomeration or redundant coarse-grid solve. hypre then solves smaller systems with sequential AMG.
+Use a nonnegative integer.
+The default is `0`.

   - ``max_coarse_size`` - maximum size of the coarsest grid.
 Available values are any non-negative integer.
 Default value is `64`.